 Travel Teams I Training Events I Box Lacrosse

-a.
-Teams will train at Total Sports Rossford (Toledo) or High Velocity Sports (Canton).
+We train at TOCA Rossford (Toledo) and High Velocity Sports (Canton).
 In the fall, travel teams practice once per week (usually Sundays).
-In the summer, teams practice in the evenings twice per week (Toledo – W/Th; Canton – T/Th).
+In the summer, teams practice in the evenings twice per week (Toledo – W/Th; Canton – T/Th) and compete in (3) June tournaments.
 The fall season runs mid-September to early November.
-The summer season runs early June to mid-July.

 Clinics